 A tooth abscess won’t go away on its own.
 If you suspect you need a root canal, schedule an appointment with our office as soon as possible.
 During the procedure, our root canal dentists will be able to remove infected tooth pulp and seal your tooth.
 Without root canal treatment, the tooth will die and need to be extracted.

-First, your dentist will numb your tooth so you won’t feel any pain during the.
+First, your dentist will numb your tooth so you won’t feel any pain during the root canal procedure.
 Once you’re properly numb, your dentist will drill a small hole near the top of your tooth.
 Your dentist will then use root canal files of increasing size to clean out the inner chamber of your tooth.
 For good measure, your dentist may flush the tooth with water and antimicrobial solution to make sure any remaining pulp is removed.

 To seal the tooth and protect it from further infection, we’ll place a temporary filling until your crown is ready.
 Your permanent root canal crown will be ready during your next appointment a few weeks later.
 A dental crown will restore your tooth to its natural strength and appearance.